christat/theNextWeek/README.md

 ## Contents

-The sources follow the book in order.
+The sources follow the book in order, minus Perlin Noise (Chapter 4).
 Each chapter has a corresponding commit in the git history.

 ## Compile/run